rkimbers/GPT-SentimentTrader/README.md

 GPT-SentimentTrader is licensed under the [MIT License](/LICENSE).

-This is a message for the University of Texas:
+## University of Texas:
-Please accept me 🤘
+Please accept me as a transfer🤘